leonardocustodio/polkadart/packages/polkadart_scale_codec/README.md

     'Juice': 'Kiwi',
     'Ounces': {
       'ounces': 1,
-      'Remarks': 'This is the first order.',
+      'Remarks': Some('This is the first order.'),
     }
   };